Roy Hamilton: Early life

-Roy Hamilton was born Leesburg, Georgia, to Evelyn and Albert Hamilton, where he began singing in church choirs at the age of six.
+Roy Hamilton was born in Leesburg, Georgia, to Evelyn and Albert Hamilton, where he began singing in church choirs at the age of six.
 In the summer of 1943, when Hamilton was fourteen, the family migrated north to Jersey City, New Jersey in search of a better life.
-There, he sang with the Central Baptist Church Choir, New Jersey's most famous African American church choir.
+There, he sang with the Central Baptist Church Choir, New Jersey's most famous Black American church choir.
 At Lincoln High School, he studied commercial art and was gifted enough to place his paintings with a number of New York City galleries.

 In February 1947, seventeen-year-old Hamilton took his first big step into secular music, winning a talent contest at the Apollo Theater.
 But nothing came of it.
 "I couldn't get a break," Hamilton recalled.
 "I really had nothing different to offer.
 They were seeking blues singers at the time, and I didn't know any blues at all."
 So, to support himself while he developed the different sound and singing style he wanted, Hamilton worked as an electronics technician during the day, and an amateur heavyweight boxer at night, with a record of six wins and one defeat.

 In 1948, Hamilton joined the Searchlight Gospel Singers and also studied light opera, working with New Jersey voice coach J. Martin Rolls for more than a year.
 Hamilton continued to perform gospel with the Searchlight Singers, in churches and at gospel concerts, until 1953 when the group broke up and each member went off in his own direction.
 Hamilton headed back into pop music.
 But this time, he felt he finally had something different to offer.

 In 1948, when Hamilton was 19, he married Corene Hamilton, with whom he had five children, Rodothas Jr., Allan, Carolyn, Charnette, and Tyrone.
 They divorced in 1960.
 Hamilton later married Myrna Hamilton, with whom he had 2 sons, Roy Hamilton Jr. and Ray Hamilton.
 Both sons are actively involved in the music and entertainment industry.